paper-trail-gem/paper_trail/README.md

 at any stage in its lifecycle, revert it to any version, or restore it after it has been destroyed.

-## Looking for new maintainers

-We're looking to add new maintainers!
-Please [email us][43] if you're interested.

 ## Documentation

 | Version        | Documentation |